raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 ## Setup

 ### Build Forces
 To begin, both players must agree to a maximum number of units, then each ready that many units from their model collection.
-When readying a unit, use a role and type to calculate the unit profile.
+When readying a unit, use a role and type to calculate its profile.

 #### Specialists
-When readying units, players may potentially ready a [specialist](/honour-lies/index.html#units) unit instead of a regular one.
-Three regular units comprising two roles between them may be used to permit readying a specialist unit with a combination of both roles.
-A specialist unit combines the two roles with a type to calculate its unit profile.
-Regular units may only be used to permit one specialist, and two roles with [Limited](/honour-lies/army-builder.html#special-rules) may not be combined.

-> For example: If a player has readied two Heavy and one Elite units, they may ready one 'Heavy Elite' specialist unit.

-#### General
-One unit is chosen from the force to be the General's unit, which gains an additional stand.
-If a General's unit is ever destroyed, place a command holding in full alignment with the final stand before removing it.
+A player may ready one [specialist unit](/honour-lies/index.html#units) for every two regular units in their force.
+When readying a specialist unit, use a combination of **two** roles with a type to calculate its profile.
+A specialist unit's profile uses the better modifier for each value, but gains the special rules of both roles.

+> While readying a Heavy Elite unit, for example, the Heavy role has the better defence modifier, but the Elite role has superior morale.

+> Roles which are both [Limited](/honour-lies/army-builder.html#special-rules) may **never** be combined to ready a specialist unit.

 #### Battlefield & Initiative
 Players place terrain as determined by the scenario, then seize the Initiative.
 For basic play, the youngest player always seizes the Initiative.
 That's just what they're like.
 The player with the Initiative is referred to as the **first player**, and their opponent the **second player**.